vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 Update USB and Ethernet controller firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you face USB or Ethernet connectivity issues on the RB3 Gen 2 device, consider updating the firmware for the USB controller.
+If you face USB or Ethernet connectivity issues on the device, consider updating the firmware for the USB controller.

 .. rubric:: Prerequisites